 For more than forty (40) years USCA has been the largest German Shepherd Dog and all breed working dog sport organization in the United States.
 USCA continues to support and provide recognized and organized clubs, events, education (Judges Programs, Helper and Track Layer Programs) to its membership and affiliated clubs.
 USCA hosts club, regional and national championship events for the all working dogs in IGP /RH as well specific shows and championships for the German Shepherd Dog.
-These events include the USCA GSD National Championship, the USCA Sieger Show, The USCA Working Dog Championship (all breed event).
-All club, regional level trials and the USCA Working Dog Championship are open to all breeds of dog for entry.
+These events include the USCA GSD National Championship, the USCA Sieger Show, The USCA Working Dog Championship are open to all breeds of dog for entry.
 Titles, Show Ratings and Breed Surveys awarded at USCA Events are world recognized by the WUSV and its partners.